Terrencezzz/Twice-Treasured/items/report.md

 ## Code Design and Decisions

-This is an important section of your report and should include all technical decisions made.
-Well-written justifications will increase your marks for both the report as well as for the relevant parts (e.g., data structure).
-This includes, for example,

 - Details about the parser (describe the formal grammar and language used)

 - Decisions made (e.g., explain why you chose one or another data structure, why you used a specific data model, etc.)

 - Details about the design patterns used (where in the code, justification of the choice, etc)

-*Please give clear and concise descriptions for each subsections of this part.
-It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.

 <hr>